 We want to tell you that it is possible for you to use your yard and prevent 85-90% or more of the mosquitoes in your yard.
 Whether you are entertaining friends, enjoying family time or simply relaxing with a good book, we all want to be outside as much as possible during warmer months.
 Winters are long enough in MA, so enjoying summer is important.

-Mosquito Squad of Leominster uses a proven and effective barrier spray that eliminates both mosquitoes and ticks all summer long on your property.
+Mosquito Squad of Leominster uses a proven and effective barrier treatment that eliminates both mosquitoes and ticks all summer long on your property.
 Give us a call to discuss how we can reduce your exposure to mosquitoes and the diseases they carry.